 Summary and Application Suggestions

-addslashesandreplaceFilters in AnQiCMS can be used flexibly in a chain, but their interaction method is entirely dependent on the execution order you define.
+addslashesandreplaceFilters can be used flexibly in AnQiCMS, but their interaction methods depend entirely on the execution order you define.

-- If you need to perform further replacement operations on specific sequences that have been or will be treated as escape sequences (such as
+- If you need to further replace a specific sequence that has been or will be escaped (such as

-replace, thenaddslashesThis is a more commonly used and intuitive workflow, which ensures the accuracy of the content before considering the safety of the output.
+replace, thenaddslashesThis is a more commonly used, more intuitive workflow that ensures the accuracy of the content before considering the security of the output.

-Regardless of the order chosen, it is strongly recommended to conduct thorough testing in the actual production environment before use to ensure that the final output meets expectations and that no new issues are introduced.
-At the same time, remember to useaddslashesAfter adding the escape character filter, if the final output content is part of HTML or JavaScript code, and you want the browser to correctly parse these escapes, you usually need to do it at the end
+No matter which order you choose, it is strongly recommended to conduct thorough testing in the production environment before use to ensure that the final output meets expectations and no new issues are introduced.
+Also, remember to useaddslashesAfter adding the escaping filter, if the final output content is part of HTML or JavaScript code, and you want the browser to correctly parse these escapes, you usually need to